ARM-software/gator/README_Streamline.txt

 	-First, check if the kernel has the proper configuration options (see below).
 Profiling cannot occur using a kernel that is not configured properly, a new kernel must be created.
 See if /proc/config.gz exists on the target.
 	-Second, given a properly configured kernel, check if the filesystem contains the kernel source/headers, which can be used to re-create the gator driver.
 These files may be located in different areas, but common locations are /lib/modules/ and /usr/src.
 	-If the kernel is not properly configured or sources/headers are not available, the developer is on their own and kernel creation is beyond the scope of this document.
 Note: It is possible for a module to work when compiled against a similar kernel source code, though this is not guaranteed to work due to differences in kernel structures, exported symbols and incompatible configuration parameters.
+	-If the target is running Linux 3.12 or later the kernel driver is not required and userspace APIs will be used instead.

 *** Kernel configuration ***